MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/using_github.md

 # What is Github?

-By the end of this module, you should be able to answer the following questions:
+By the end of this Learning Guide, you should be able to answer the following questions:
 * What is GitHub?
 * What is Version Control, and why is it useful when programming?
 * What is a Repository?